dustinpfister/blog_posts/_posts/express-stream.md

 So in express streams can be used to send large amounts of data on a per chunk basis, rather than eating up a bunch of memory in order to build an object that I than pass to response json, or response send.
 So now lets take a look at the simple client system that I am hosting via express static.

 ### 2.2 - The /public/index.html file

+So here is the html file that is served up by way of express static.
+The client side javaScript will change the width of the inner div as the data rolls in from the express stream.

 ```html
 <h1>Express Stream Example</h1>